 I purchased this at the grocery store in the produce section filled with grape tomatoes.
 Keeping the container for something football-y seemed like good sense.

 For this dip, I lined the football shaped mold with plastic wrap and then spooned the dip inside.
 Once it was full, I covered the mold and placed it in the fridge to set for an hour.

-In my case, the mold has done 90+% of the shaping, but finishing touches are still needed.
-The molded ball is inverted (flat side down) onto a work surface.
+In my case, the mold has done 90+% of the shaping.
+But finishing touches are still needed.
+Invert the molded ball (flat side down) onto a work surface.

 Once the plastic wrap is peeled away, the shape is first smoothed out, either with lightly greased hands or a piece of plastic wrap.

 Then, chopped nuts are pressed into the surface all the way around, to cover all visible surfaces.
 At this point I transferred the ball to the serving platter.

 The final touch?
 Laces, made with thin strips of white cheese.
 Fun!